-In August 25th, 2020, in partnership with the National Center for Agricultural Research, the International Center for Agricultural Research in the Dry Areas (ICARDA) organized a successful farmers' field day in Muchaqqer Research station on cactus pear fruit production, benefits, use and management.
+In August 18th, 2020, in partnership with the National Center for Agricultural Research, the International Center for Agricultural Research in the Dry Areas (ICARDA) organized a successful farmers' field day in Muchaqqer Research station on cactus pear fruit production, benefits, use and management.

-On this event more than 18 participants from different cities took part.
-Among these, 12 were farmers from Mleh which is considered as the main area of cactus fruit production in Jordan.
-The goal of the field day was to catalyze the use and production of cactus pear.
+On this event more than 23 participants from Irbid governate took part.
+The goal of the field day was to stimulate the use and production of cactus pear, raise awareness about cactus pear wild cochineal insect threat and management.
 The program has a focus on cactus pear genetic resources diversity, cactus pear requirements, benefits and multifunctionality.
 The main objectives of this field day were: